CDCgov/cfa-immunization-uptake-projection/docs/model_details.md

 These are the mathematical details of the models used to capture and forecast vaccine uptake.
 There are currently just one model: a mixture of a logistic and linear function.
 This model proposes a latent true uptake curve, which is subject to observation error.
 A hierarchy accounts for the unique effects of grouping factors (e.g. season, geography, age) on model parameters.

-# Logistic + Linear (LL) Model
+# Logistic Plus Linear (LPL) Model

 ## Notation

-The following notation will be used for the LL model:
+The following notation will be used for the LPL model:
 - $t$ = time since the start of the season, expressed as the fraction of a year elapsed
 - $V_t^{obs}$ = number of people surveyed at time $t$ who are vaccinated
 - $N_t^{obs}$ = total number of people surveyed at time $t$